ogiewon/Hubitat/Drivers/iotawatt-parent.src/README.md

 - In the window that appears, please fill in the "Device Name", "Device Label", and "Device Network Id" fields.
 Make sure the Device Network Id field is UNIQUE!
 For example:
   - "Device Name" = IoTaWatt
   - "Device Label" = {optional}
-  - "Device Network Id" = IoTaWatt_MP  (e.g. 'MP' for Main Panel)
+  - "Device Network Id" = (automatically filled in by Hubitat)
   - In the "Type" field, scroll to the bottom of the list and select "IoTaWatt Parent"
 - Click Save
 - In the next window that appears, fill in the "Device IP Address" and "Polling Interval" with values appropriate to your application.
 For example:
   - "Device IP Address" = 192.168.1.138   (this is the IP Address of my IoTaWatt device)